torchbox/rca-wagtail-2019/WAGTAIL3UPGRADE.md

 ### Problem

-I'm unsure about the changes needed here.
-I'm not entirely sure how this is intended or currently works.
+I'm unsure about the all changes needed here.

+I have a feeling it's a more changes than we have seen on other panel updates.

+The upgrade [docs] have an example but it's not quite what we need due to the student/staff permissions used.

 ### Files: